 INTERNATIONAL STUDENT PROGRAM STUDENT HANDBOOK

-Please keep this Handbook for the time you are studying at Elwood College.
-It is a useful reference guide for you to ensure that you comply with the terms of your visa and you know how to get assistance if you need it.
+This is a useful reference guide for you to ensure that you comply with the terms of your visa and you know how to get assistance if you need it.

 As an International Student, you must be very careful to follow all the Visa conditions that have been set out for you by the Australian Department of Immigration and Border Protection.